AllisonFleischer/ved-tile-randomizer/README.md

 # Ved Tile Randomizer

-Use CTRL/CMD+R to randomize riles.
+Use CTRL/CMD+R to randomize tiles.